Help the city plan for natural disasters at public discussion Tuesday night

 The public is invited to a meeting from 6-8 p.m.
-Tuesday to discuss updating the city’s Hazard Mitigation Plan for FEMA.
+Tuesday to discuss updating the city’s Hazard Mitigation Plan for the Federal Emergency Management Agency.

 The meeting will be held at Centennial Center at Veterans Park, 1028 E. Sixth St. Refreshments will be provided.

-Gary McCormick, the city’s senior special projects engineer, said in a press release that hazard mitigation planning helps ensure Tulsa has the right infrastructure and emergency procedures in place.
+Gary McCormick, the city’s senior special projects engineer, said in a press release that hazard mitigation planning helps ensure that Tulsa has the right infrastructure and emergency procedures in place before disasters happen.

 June 19-22, 2023 photos by Mike Simons , Daniel Shular and Karlie Boothe, Tulsa World